To Do Canada

 Address: 1219 Burloak Dr, Oakville

-Dates: May 14 to October 24, 2021
+Dates: May 8 to October 25, 2026

-Types of Camping: RV, tents, and yurt.
+Types of Camping: RV, tents, and yurts.

 MacGregor Point Provincial Park

-Nature lovers will revel in diverse ecological systems found along the 7-kilometre stretch that surrounds Lake Huron.
+Nature lovers will revel in the diverse ecological systems found along the 7-kilometre stretch that surrounds Lake Huron.
 Best known for its birding, MacGregor Point hosts the annual Huron Fringe Birding Festival, and for those who adore the arts, you can also check out the Wild for the Arts Festival.
 Winter activities include yurt camping and a large oval ice skating rink.

 Address: 1593 Bruce County Rd 33, Port Elgin